A quick guide to getting started on Jetstream

 Jetstream offers a set of pre-configured VMs, such as Bio-Linux, Galaxy, R with a set of software packages already installed.
-New preconfigured VMs are added regularly, so be search the repository before toiling through installing software unnecessarily.
+New preconfigured VMs are added regularly, so be sure to search the repository before toiling through installing software unnecessarily.

 The basic steps to launch an instance are listed here.

-Below is an example of how to launch an instance that is pre-configured to have bcbio-nextgen toolkit (Documentation) already installed.
+Below is an example of how to launch an instance that is pre-configured to have the bcbio-nextgen toolkit (Documentation) already installed.

 In the below case, there are already two projects directories.